propalparolnapervom/CLOUD/AWS/Product_Sets/Business Productivity/WorkMail/Example/WorkMail Example_1.md

 # WORKMAIL EXAMPLE_1

-Setup Amazon WorkMail in the simplest way.
+Setup Amazon WorkMail in the simplest way:
+  - for organization `xbs-united` (so e-mail available via browser via [https://xbs-united.awsapps.com/mail](https://xbs-united.awsapps.com/mail))
+  - for (already existing) domain `xburser.com`
+  - for user `xburser`

+(so working e-mail `xburser@xburser.com` has to be as a result)